parth3083/taxonomy/README.md

 A few people have asked me to turn this into a starter.
 I think we could do that once the new features are out of beta.

-## Note on Performance

-> **Warning**
-> This app is using the unstable releases for Next.js 13 and React 18.
-The new router and app dir is still in beta and not production-ready.
-> **Expect some performance hits when testing the dashboard**.
-> If you see something broken, you can ping me [@shadcn](https://twitter.com/shadcn).

 ## Features